DennisDoksani/Code_Generation_2223k/README.md

 - Bijay Sapkota
 - Ruben Walkeuter

+##Projects Description
+A Banking application, developed in Java, SpringBoot Frameworks, and H2-Consolle Databases, following the MVC Pattern.
+Able to create/register new accounts, give roles (Employee or Customer) and fulfil transactions between bank accounts.

 ## Description
 ### Sprint-1 main branch:
 Finished API design with created with yaml from SwaggerHub.